drawer-resp/KatakanaGame/README.md

 ## Installation

-Clone the repository and import the project into your IDE.
+Download Jar file from directory [artifacts](./artifacts) or Clone the repository and import the project into your IDE.

 ## Usage